xajkep/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 When the Selenium project is implemented (in test mode), the NetBeans progress bar shows the percentage of green and red successful tests stranded results.

+#### REST API

+We have a problem with the tests (failed).

 ## Known Issues

+At this stage, we have not been able to implement competition for lack of time and we have a problem with the API.
+A team member has not been present for over a week (the last weeks).
+(Korea)

 ## Conclusion
 The development of this application is not easy because it lacks some concepts for some member of the group to effectively move forward.
 Separating the tasks (Model, Documentation, Controller / View, Test) do not help learning.